AlexSalamun/ShinyApps/README.md

 # ShinyApps

-Example apps for learning the language
+An assortment of beginner shiny apps